ian-wigley/Demo-Effects/README.md

-# Old school style demo effects (was called Letters before!)
+# Old school style demo effects

+This repo will contain various old chool style demo effects rewritten in Typescript.

+# 1.)
+Letters #
-Letters written in Typescript, this example project is based on an old school C64 demo effect.
+<br>This example is based on an old school C64 demo effect.<br>
 It parses a Bitmap font to extract the shape of each letter, renders another image to geneate a string of text as seen below:

 ![](Letters.jpg)